This article explores the benefits of a standing desk for writers, creatives, and freelancers who work from home.

 Whether you choose a hybrid scenario where you stand an hour and sit two hours before repeating the cycle or adopt another strategy, any time on your feet can help improve your health, mood, sense of well-being, and productivity.

-You may wonder how long you should stand to reap the benefits of your sit-stand desk.
+You may wonder how long you should stand to reap the benefits of your adjustable standing desk.
 I checked in at the University of Waterloo’s Kinesiology Department and found that they recommend 30 minutes per hour to gain vital health benefits.

 If you are trying to find ways to trim your waist and fatten your word count, you are not alone.